ibehren1/sample-pace-data-analytics-ml-ai/docs/main/solutions-deployment.md

 4. Click on "Never" in "MFA Settings"
 5. Click on "Save changes" button

 We do not recommend disabling multi-factor authentication.
-However, if you used the above steps to make it easy for you to explore the Nexus solution in a Sandbox account, we recommend that you enable multi-factor authentication once you have completed exploring Nexus solution.
+However, if you used the above steps to make it easy for you to explore the DAIVI solution in a Sandbox account, we recommend that you enable multi-factor authentication once you have completed exploring DAIVI solution.
 We do not recommend disabling multi-factor authentication in develpment, test or production environment.

 #### Setting Password for Users: